 Explore the Limburg hills

 From Margraten you first cycle south along Banholt, Mheer and Noorbeek.
 The route takes you through the beautiful Belgian Voeren, after which you end up in the southernmost village of the Netherlands: Mesch.
-From here you cycle along the impressive Heuvelland back to Margraten, where you start the north loop towards Schimmert, Valkenburg, Genhout, Spaubeek, Neerbeek, Beek.
-Finally, you cycle back via Genhout and Hulsberg towards Valkenburg, after which the route brings you back to the starting point in Margraten.
+From here you cycle along the impressive Heuvelland back to Margraten, where you start the northern loop towards Schimmert, Valkenburg, Genhout, Spaubeek, Neerbeek, Beek.
+Finally you cycle back via Genhout and Hulsberg towards Valkenburg, after which the route brings you back to the starting point in Margraten.

 The starting point of the route is the American cemetery in Margraten.